smithjd/sql-pet/docs/index.md

 > * How Docker can be used to set up a dbms to demonstrate access to a service like PostgreSQL from R
 > * Our team and how this project came about

+## Navigation
+If this is the first `bookdown` [@Xie2016] book you've read, here's how to navigate the website.

+1. The controls on the upper left: there are four controls on the upper left.

+    * A "hamburger" menu: this toggles the table of contents on the left side of the page on or off.
+    * A magnifying glass: this toggles a search box on or off.
+    * A letter "A": this lets you pick how you want the site to display.
+You have your choice of small or large text, a serif or sans-serif font, and a white, sepia or night theme.
+    * A pencil: this is the "Edit" button.
+This will take you to a GitHub edit dialog for the chapter you're reading.
+If you're a committer to the repository, you'll be able to edit the source directly.

+        If not, GitHub will fork a copy of the repository to your own account and you'll be able to edit that version.
+Then you can make a pull request.

+2. The share buttons in the upper right hand corner.
+There's one for Twitter, one for Facebook, and one that gives a menu of options, including LinkedIn.

 ## Using R to query a DBMS in your organization

 * **Data characteristics**